liebki/PySecurity/README.md

 1. **Fetching SSL Certificate Data**: Queries `crt.sh` to obtain SSL certificate transparency logs.
 2. **Fetching Domain Registrar and Contact Information**: Uses the IANA RDAP service to retrieve registrar details and contact information for a given domain.
+3. **UrlHaus URL Check**: Check a url, domain, IP or whatever against the database of UrlHaus.

 ## Features
 This project aims to include the following features:
-- Fetch SSL certificate information using `crt.sh`
+- **Fetch SSL certificate information**
-- Retrieve RDAP registrar endpoint for a given TLD
+- **Retrieve domain informations for a given domain using RDAP** (see Notes)
   - Get domain contact details, including registrar information, phone numbers, and emails
   - Extract domain registration events (e.g., creation and expiration dates)
-- If a domain is listed and data is available, the script prints:
   - The name (often the registrar or company where the domain was purchased)
-  - The phone and email contact details
-  - Domain events such as registration, expiration, and last change dates
+- **Use the UrlHaus database to check a url, domain or IP**
+  - If found in dataset, further information like urlhaus-link, date of addition, threat and exact threat-url are returned.

 ### Planned:
   - Shodan crawling for host and service enumeration
   - AbuseIP database checks for malicious IPs
+    - Maybe as API-Key is needed
   - IP information retrieval (e.g., geolocation, ASN data)
   - Network scanning capabilities
   - CVE (Common Vulnerabilities and Exposures) information lookup